The Ultimate Food Map of Europe

 Food Map of Europe - Belgium

-Food Map of Europe: You can’t visit Belgium before you have one of these.
+Food Map of Europe: You can’t visit Belgium without having one of these.
 So try waffles with chocolate and strawberries.

 15. Liechtenstein